-It’s time for my second ‘Secret Slough’ post and this one is about… zebra crossings!
-They’re everywhere now, right?
+Zebra crossings – they’re everywhere now, right?
 Just a part of everyday life, you see them all across the UK.
-But, did you know that the first EVER zebra crossing in the UK was placed on none other than Slough High Street?
+But, did you know that the first EVER zebra crossing in the UK was placed in Berkshire on none other than Slough High Street?
 Yes, really!
 I walk over it every week without realising.
 I found a photo of the crossing from the 1951 club website and took a photo from the same angle today.

 There’s 65 years between the photos, and it’s quite incredible that Boots is still there in the same location.
-The zebra crossing, with its Belisha beacons, was directly in front of Boots, so people walk over the location every day without realising!
-I’ve also marked the shops then and now, so you can clearly see the buildings have not changed, rather the road has been pedestrianised.
+The zebra crossing, with its Belisha beacons, was directly in front of Boots, so people walk over the location every day without realising.
+I’ve also marked the shops then and now (2016), so you can clearly see the buildings have not changed, rather the road has been pedestrianised.

-River Island was the Eagle pub, Lloyds Pharmacy was International Stores, Poundland and JD were Woolworths (you can read more about the Slough Woolworths store on my other website here – cheeky plug I know ;-)).
+River Island was the Eagle pub, Lloyds Pharmacy was International Stores, Poundland and JD were Woolworths (you can read more about the Slough Woolworths store on my other website here).
 I can’t see what Specsavers was, but the top of the building is the same, and I’m guessing BHS was there in 1951 as it’s quite a historical British store.

 On the other side of what would have been the zebra crossing today, is the space in front of the Queensmere Observatory shopping centre.
 But in 1951, this was what was on the other side.
 (Photo from the 1951 Club, courtesy of Mary Treen at TRL).